tensor-tango/two_step_reduction_gearbox/README.md

 ![Blueprint_demo](./blueprints/Lower_Housing_Part-1.png)

 Technical info:
-1. Actual bearings were replaced to the costemtic ones
+1. Actual bearings were replaced to the simplified bearing placeholders based on standard envelope dimensions
-2. Used material is alloy steel
+2. Material is assigned for CAD visualization only.
+Final material selection was not part of this study.
-3. Actual ratio of the gearbox is 13.36:1, which gives 2.77% of the uncertainty
+3. Actual ratio of the gearbox is 13.36:1, which gives 2.77% deviation from the target ratio

 # Gears Info
 Dimension are specified in mm and deg